 2024 has been a fantastic year for me as my health continues to return, and I’m growing stronger each week.
 Starting in February, I was able to take on more exercise and have steadily built my strength throughout the year.
 I can’t believe my good fortune to have my health back.
 In honor of that, I’ve been hitting the trails regularly to express my gratitude and fully embrace this gift.
 I will never take it for granted again.

-After my first winter climb up Mount Avalon, Field, and Willey, I was able to get out again just five days later with another buddy and head up past Lonesome Lake to Cannon Mountain’s summit.
+After my first winter climb this year up Mount Avalon, Field, and Willey, I was able to get out again just five days later with another buddy and head up past Lonesome Lake to Cannon Mountain’s summit.
 It was striking to see how much a few days—and a little distance—could change the landscape.
 Despite being only 37 minutes apart by car, the trailheads for Avalon and Lonesome Lake felt worlds apart in weather.
 The Lonesome Lake Trail was snow-blasted, and icy winds followed us for much of the climb.

-When we first stepped out of the car, we were hit with a blast of wind reminiscent of the kind you feel on Cannon’s chairlifts.
-Fortunately, I had thrown a bunch of extra gear and layers in the truck “just in case” the weather was worse than expected.
-As I readied my pack, all of that extra gear moved into the “necessary” column.
 I was so glad I had it.
 I usually warm up quickly on hikes, shedding layers about fifteen minutes in, but on this day, my body hadn’t yet adjusted to the dramatic drop in temperature, and I needed every layer on the way up.
-I removed my hat a couple of times to wipe the sweat, but that’s it.
+The only thing I removed was my hat a couple of times to wipe some sweat, but that was it.

 Pitstop at the Lonesome Lake Hut to talk books, weather, and conditions